-San Francisco Bay is the largest estuary on the Pacific coast of both North and South America (Figure 1).
+San Francisco Bay is the largest estuary on the Pacific coast of both North and South America (Fig. 1).
 The landward boundary of the Bay is at the confluence of the Sacramento and San Joaquin Rivers.
 The seaward boundary is the Golden Gate, where the Bay empties into the Pacific Ocean.
 The watershed of the Bay encompasses approximately 40% of the land area of California, including the expansive agricultural land of the Central Valley lying between the slopes of the Sierra Nevada to the east and the Coast Range to the west.

 The Bay is a complex ecosystem, exhibiting considerable variability at multiple temporal scales due to tidal action, climatic variation, and strong seasonal and interannual variability in rainfall in a Mediterranean climate.
 The Bay is also heterogeneous spatially, with large differences in residence time and other physical, chemical, and biological properties among the major sub-embayments.
 The northern reach of the Bay (Suisun, San Pablo, and Central bays) receives greater than 95% of the Bay's total freshwater inflow and features a gravitational circulation pattern typical of partially mixed estuaries; surface currents of lower salinity flow toward the sea, while bottom currents of higher salinity flow landward.
 Mixing between upper and lower water masses results in a gradual transition from the low salinity of the freshwater sources to the higher salinity of Central Bay and the ocean.
 The southern reach of the Bay (South Bay) receives less than 5% of the fresh water entering the Estuary, and a high proportion of the freshwater input is from municipal wastewater effluent.
 Unlike the northern reach, freshwater inflows in the South Bay are rarely sufficient to drive gravitational circulation.
-Salinity in the South Bay is often close to that of the ocean, and during extended droughts, evaporative loss of fresh water can cause South Bay salinity to exceed that of the ocean (Conomos, 1979).
 During much of the year the South Bay resembles a tidally oscillating lagoon (Conomos et al., 1985).
 Although different processes are at play, the northern and southern reaches both effectively trap sediment particles, leading to long residence times for particle-associated contaminants such as Hg.